javierdotnet/mateu-application-framework/README.md

 Yes, I plan to create a .Net port of this framework.
 The same principles, the same ideas but in .Net.
-First I will finish the java side ;)
+First I will finish the java side, though ;)